Re: What is the Gamsat Exam Structure?

-Feeling confused about Gamsat exam structure?
-Never fear, the following post is here!
-In this blog post we will cover the basic structure of the Gamsat exam, in addition to helpful hints and tips to help you navigate the contents of each section.
+Not sure what to expect in the GAMSAT exam?
+Confused about Gamsat exam structure?
+Not to worry, you’re not alone!
+In this blog post we will cover the basic structure of the Gamsat exam along with some addition helpful hints and tips to help you navigate the contents of each section.

 What is the overall structure of the Gamsat exam?

-The overall Gamsat exam structure consists of three sections (sections I, II and III), which each aim at testing (fairly) separate skills.
-Each section is allocated a unique amount of time, and the format of the questions changes slightly depending on which component of the exam you are completing.
+The overall Gamsat exam structure consists of three sections (sections I, II and III), which each aim at testing different skills.
+Depending on which component of the exam you are completing, the format of the questions change slightly and you are allocated a unique amount of time to complete each section.

 Ok!
 Let’s start with Section I!